rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 # Creating Seeds with Dice

-You can (and should) generate seed phrases by hand.
+You can (and should) generate seed phrases with dice.

 This is because true randomness is surprisingly difficult to achieve on a computer.